ybian/jw-player/README.txt

 Alternately, if you're using Flex Builder or Flash Builder, you may use the following method to build the player:

 1. Create a new Actionscript project (you can give it any name except "Player").
-2. Under "Project Contents", choose the checkout tree (the folder where this README file lives).
+2. Under "Project Contents", select the checkout tree (the folder where this README file lives).
+3. If using Flex Builder 3, click the "Next" button, then type "src" into the "Main Source Folder" field.
-3. Click the "Finish" button
+4. Click the "Finish" button
-4. Alter your main application class to inherit from com.longtailvideo.jwplayer.player.Player.
+5. Alter your main application class to inherit from com.longtailvideo.jwplayer.player.Player.
-5. Under the "Project" menu, choose "Export Release Build".
+6. Under the "Project" menu, choose "Export Release Build".
-6. The player will be compiled as bin-release/{Your Project Name}.swf.
+7. The player will be compiled as bin-release/{Your Project Name}.swf.